-Drug Crime in a School Zone Lawyer in San Diego
+Drug Crime in a School Zone Lawyers in San Diego

 Drug crimes have always been taken seriously in California, no matter where they occur.
 However, when you are arrested for a drug crime in a school zone, you face much more severe penalties.
 Laws pertaining to drug crimes in a school zone are intended to keep drugs out of the hands of children.
 Some argue that the boundaries of these “zones” are far too great, and they are causing people to suffer harsher sentences based on an arbitrary distance.

-Anyone charged with a drug crime needs to speak to a San Diego drug crime lawyer as soon as possible.
+Anyone charged with a drug offense needs to speak to a San Diego drug crime lawyer as soon as possible.
 There are defenses for these crimes, and our experienced attorneys can provide them for you.
-Call (760) 630-2000 to schedule a free consultation with jD LAW, P.C.
+Call (760) 630-2000 to schedule a free consultation with jD Law Criminal Defense Attorneys.

 Both state and federal laws provide harsher penalties for those convicted of a drug crime that occurs within a drug-free zone (DFZ).
 These are also known as drug-free school zones.
 In California, DFZs are considered to be within 1,000 feet of a school’s grounds.